Why We Will Never Fly Air Asia Again (long haul)

 We scoured the internet for the best flights to Thailand.

 Air Asia X, known as the budget airline, saved us $600.
-As we are not mega wealthy (yet), we decided to book.
+We decided to book.

 After all, $600 goes a LONG WAY in Thailand.
 It gets you 75 one hour Thai massages, 150 Singha beers, a weeks worth of accommodation, and 400 fresh coconuts to drink – Things to think about, right?